Skip Navigation

 About the Course

-In 2019, FMCA received a second BAF grant for a project called Accessibility as Aesthetic: Three films and a podcast.
+In 2019, FMCAD received a second BAF grant for a project called Accessibility as Aesthetic: Three films and a podcast.
 The objective of this project was to make inclusion appealing by demonstrating its aesthetic possibilities.
 By telling stories that centre disabled media makers’ experiences in reimagining inclusive design as creative practices, these films and podcast advocate for attitudinal change that positions disabled people as active media makers whose representation, lived experiences and skills are changing the landscape of accessible media.
 This approach respects diverse audiences that understand and experience accessibility differently.
 By privileging and profiling disabled people’s own experiences of accessible media production, Accessibility as Aesthetic challenges ableist norms that position people with disabilities as media consumers rather than producers.
 The films include Imagine a Journalist, Disabled Journalist Roundtable, and Reframing Disability, found in the Representation module, and Relaxed Performance found in Real Time Events.
 The CICE Team Podcast is found in the Representation module.

 The Broadcasting Accessibility Fund